Easy 2-Ingredient Biscuit Recipe

 Final Word

-I hope you enjoyed this easy 2-ingredient biscuit recipe that one of my readers shared!
-Thank you Pam for the recipe!!!
+I hope you enjoyed this 2-ingredient biscuit recipe that one of my readers shared!
+Thank you, Pam, for the recipe!!!
 Please teach others to cook from scratch.
 I realize whipping cream is expensive, but it’s all about cooking from scratch, my friends.
-Please keep prepping, we must.
-Stay safe, stay well, Linda
+May God Bless this world, Linda

 Similar Posts